DevShatru/tarokka-deck/README.md

 A small app to deal cards from a Tarokka Deck and generate a card reading for Curse of Strahd, used for my private campaign.

 TODOs
-- Set up pygame UI
+- Set up pygame UI to show card images
 - Allow the user to deal just one/X cards, unrelated to CoS
 - Save card reading to file